What Does a Book Writing Coach Do? Author Book Coaching Services Explained

 A book writing coach can help you hash out a concept, define your audience and goals, and outline your book.

-Your coach will help you select a title and plan the supporting elements of your book.
+Your coach will help you choose a title and plan the supporting elements of your book.

 And you’ll together develop a writing plan and schedule.